 DDL operation.
 The

 LOCK clause can be

-enforce more restrictive locking, if required.
-If the
+specified to enforce more restrictive locking, if required.
+If

 LOCK clause specifies a less restrictive